anderson-aristotle/react-components-prop/README.md

 }
 ```

 Now that we have additional information, let's pass that to the component as well.
-Remember that you'll also have change the component definition so that it is using the new prop you pass to it.
+Remember that you'll also have to change the component definition so that it is using the new prop you pass to it.

 > Note: We typically want to pass our props individually, instead of as an object.
 This helps keep our components consistent and specific.
 It also prevents us from referring to our props in a manner like `this.props.movie.title` where `this` already refers to an instance of a `Movie` component.